dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

             username: ken
             Successful login!

-    I.e., the final `compiler` binary will be equivalant to the original `hacked-compiler` binary even though there is (1) no `hacked-compiler` or `hacked-compiler.c` on the system  and (2) `compiler.c` contains only innocent non-attack code.
+    I.e., once the attack is injected into the `compiler` binary, it is equivalant to the original `hacked-compiler` binary, even though there is no `hacked-compiler` or `hacked-compiler.c` on the system and we have compiled `compiler.c` with `compiler` many times.

-    Further, when you compile `login.c` with the `compiler` binary it will inject the backdoor.

-    To re-iterate: if you look in compiler.c there is no attack.
+    And to repeat: if you look in `compiler.c` there is no attack.
     If you look in `login.c` there is no attack.
-As the prompts above we can even
-    delete everything to do with the hack:

-            % rm hacked-compiler hacked-compiler.c

-    And the flawed binary `compiler` will keep injecting it each time you recompile `compiler.c`.

     This is a weird result that should seem to flirt with the impossible.